Mary Elizabeth Tillinghast

 Mary Elizabeth Tillinghast (1845 - December 15, 1912) was an American artist.
 Best known for stained glass, her professional career encompassed roles as architect, muralist, mosaic artist, textile artist, inventor, writer, and studio boss.

 Tillinghast trained in Paris, then embarked on a commercial career in the decorative arts studios of 1880s New York City.
 Her early career was marked with successes despite a chaotic business relationship with John La Farge that ended in years of public litigation.
 Once independent, from the mid-1880s until her death in 1912, Tillinghast continued to produce major stained glass commissions while also running a stable, successful decorative arts business, working from a well-known studio in Greenwich Village.

 Biography

 Early life

 Tillinghast was born in New York in 1845, the daughter of the wealthy merchant and land speculator Philip Tillinghast (1808-1879) and his wife Julia Anne Cozzens Titus.
-The family moved from Manhattan to Clinton Hill, Newark in the 1850s, where a street bears the family name.
-She was taught privately, and traveled with her father to Europe.
-From 1872 to 1878 she studied painting in Paris, under Carolus-Duran and others.
+The family moved from Manhattan to Clinton Hill, Newark, in the 1850s, where a street bears the family name.
+She was taught privately and traveled with her father to Europe.
+From 1872 to 1878, she studied painting in Paris, under Carolus-Duran and others.

-Her father Philip was ruined in the financial panic of 1873, and died in 1879.
+Her father, Philip, was ruined in the financial panic of 1873 and died in 1879.
 While the family retained some means and its social connections, Mary made a vocation for herself out of her art training.
-Within a few years, from 1878 to 1884, she got direct experience in the flourishing decorative arts studios of the time, in both the Tiffany camp and La Farge camp.
+Within a few years, from 1878 to 1884, she got direct experience in the flourishing decorative arts studios of the time, in both the Tiffany camp and the La Farge camp.